-Religious organizations are eligible but only to cover payroll costs of an associated business, like a thrift store or child care center.
+Religious organizations are eligible but only to cover payroll costs or an associated business, like a thrift store or child care center.

 How much can I borrow?

 Eligible entities are eligible to borrow 2.5 times their average monthly payroll expenses or up to $10 million, whichever amount is less.
-This amount is intended to help cover 8 weeks of payroll expenses as well as mortgage interest, rent, and utilities.
-The 8-week period may be applied to any time frame between February 15th – June 30th, 2020.
+This amount is intended to help cover eight weeks of payroll expenses as well as mortgage interest, rent, and utilities.
+In June 2020, Congress extended the amount of time that borrowers have to spend their PPP loans until December 2020.

 What is the deadline to apply?